Harshitha-sa/ABHAYAVACANA/README.md

 # ABHAYAVACANA
 A hospital website which has an appointment booking system and pharmacy store.

+Was made as a mini project for my program elective,Team mates:

+Keerti,
+Ganavi,
+Anchal

 Screen shots from pharmacy store:

 Login Page: